Carty replaces Sexton at 10 for Ireland vs Japan - WHIZ News

 SHIZUOKA , Japan (AP) — Ireland flyhalf Jonathan Sexton was available to play against Japan in the Rugby World Cup.
 Coach Joe Schmidt decided not to risk it.

+Meanwhile, Japan brought back fit-again regular No. 8 Amanaki Lelei Mafi, and gave the captaincy to flanker Pieter Labuschagne while regular skipper Michael Leitch was dropped into the reserves.

-The 2018 world player of the year received a bang to his quad against Scotland last Sunday and ceded goalkicking to scrumhalf Conor Murray.
+Sexton, the 2018 world player of the year, received a bang to his quad against Scotland last Sunday and ceded goalkicking to scrumhalf Conor Murray.
 He was replaced with victory secured, didn’t train fully this week, and missed out on selection on Thursday for the Japan game on Saturday.

-Ireland gave a second start at 10 to Jack Carty in his first international season, and backed him with Joey Carbery, who was recovered from an ankle ligament injury more than two months ago against Italy.
+Ireland gave a second start at 10 to Jack Carty in his first international season, and backed him with Joey Carbery, who has recovered from an ankle ligament injury sustained more than two months ago against Italy.

 “Johnny’s never happy about being left out, he’s always looking to play, but he had a good hit-out against Scotland, played through 55 minutes and got a bit of mileage under his belt there,” Schmidt said.